jketterl/owrx_connector/README.md

 - If you want to work with rtlsdr devices, you will need to install the corresponding header files (on Debian:
   `apt-get install librtlsdr-dev`)
-- If you want to work with devices supported by SoapySDR, you will need to install the corresponnding header files (on Debian: `apt-get install libsoapysdr-dev`)
+- If you want to work with devices supported by SoapySDR, you will need to install the corresponding header files (on Debian: `apt-get install libsoapysdr-dev`)

 If you have compiled rtlsdr / soapy from source, you should not need to worry about this.
 The installation should place